- Mental Health

 Approximately 3-4% of the population of the United States over the age of 18 is affected by Bipolar Disorder at any given time.
-That may not sound like a very big number, but what about this one: an estimated 5.7 million people in the U.S. is living with this often-times debilitating disorder, and of the 35,000 people who commit suicide every year in the United States, over 90% of them were suffering with (either diagnosed or undetected but suspected) a major mental disorder, and Bipolar Disorder tops that list as one of the most prevalent disorders amongst suicide victims.
+To put this number in perspective for you, an estimated 5.7 million people in the US suffer from Bipolar Disorder, often times a debilitating disorder, and of the 35,000 people who commit suicide every year in the United States, over 90% of them were suffering with (either diagnosed or undetected but suspected) a major mental disorder, and Bipolar Disorder tops that list as one of the most prevalent disorders amongst suicide victims.
 The National Institute of Mental Health reports that of the 5.7 million bipolar sufferers in the United States, over 82% are considered severe cases.
 48% of the people who suffer from bipolar disorder are receiving treatment; of those receiving treatment, a disturbingly low 39.2% are receiving minimally adequate care (21.8% of the total sufferers).
 In other words, the majority of bipolar disorder (BD) sufferers are walking around every day of their lives without any sort of medical treatment, and if left untreated, bipolar disorder continues to get worse.
-The median age of onset of BD is 25 years old, although it can start as early as five years old and as late as over 50 years old.
-An equal number of men and women suffer from BD and it is prevalent in all races, ethnic groups, and socioeconomic statuses.
+The median age of onset of Bipolar Disorder is 25 years old, although it can start as early as five years old and as late as 50 years old.
+An equal number of men and women suffer from Bipolar Disorder and it is prevalent in all races, ethnic groups, and socioeconomic statuses.
 Bipolar disorder is known to have a high hereditary factor; more than 2/3 of people with a diagnosis of Bipolar disorder have a close family member with the same diagnosis or a major depressive disorder.
 Furthermore, women are three times more likely to experience rapid cycling (going from mania to depression and back) whereas men are more likely to be manic rather than depressed, and their mania lasts longer.

+What is Bipolar Disorder?
 According to the American Journal of Psychiatry, Bipolar disorder is a psychiatric disorder referred to as a mood disorder, though some publications and journals describe it as more of a personality disorder.
-Some believe they are the same thing; however, a mood disorder, such as bipolar disorder, is a different diagnosis out of the DSM-IV (Diagnostics and Statistics Manual) of mental disorders than a personality disorder.
+Some believe they are the same thing; however, a mood disorder, such as Bipolar Disorder, is a different diagnosis out of the DSM-IV (Diagnostics and Statistics Manual) of mental disorders than a personality disorder.
 The most informative of all the educational resources that I found and read while attending Sonoma State University, is the American Journal of Psychiatry.
 The AJP described bipolar disorder as a mood disorder characterized by two distinct "mood swings" of sorts--the person is either in an extremely "manic" state--mania is an abnormally elevated or irritable mood, arousal and/or energy levels, or the opposite extreme is severe depression.
 Mania is the opposite of depression.
 I want to clarify something that many people make a mistake in thinking with bipolar disorder.
 Because mania is described as an elevated mood and is referred to as the opposite of depression, it's easy to make the mistake--and many people do--in thinking mania is always a positive state of mind.
-Some people think "euphoria" and they're thinking "oh my, euphoria...like the euphoria I get when I take opiates"?
-Mania can be, at times, a euphoric state, however the euphoria is not the same as a drug-induced euphoria but can be described as more of an onset of intense happiness and excitement...here's what wikipedia.com says about the euphoria of bipolar disorder: "...While most people would consider euphoria to be purely benevolent, it can be problematic in individuals with bipolar disorder who experience phases of depression and mania.
+Some people think "euphoria" and wrongly assume that it's the kind of euphoria one gets when taking opiates.
+Mania can be, at times, a euphoric state, however the euphoria is not the same as a drug-induced euphoria, but can be described as more of an onset of intense happiness and excitement...here's what wikipedia.com says about the euphoria of bipolar disorder: "...While most people would consider euphoria to be purely benevolent, it can be problematic in individuals with bipolar disorder who experience phases of depression and mania.
 In a manic episode the patient acquires a state of euphoria, sometimes causing potentially dangerous actions to occur...."
 Mania has a small instance of being positive, but it can also be expressed with someone flying off the deep end and running around in a panicking state of mind or extremely irritable with everyone around them.
 The word mania comes from the Greek "μανία" which means "madness, frenzy"; and the Greek verb "μαίνομαι" which means "to be mad, to rage, or to be furious".
 The depression, on the other hand, is more of a withdrawn state of being; the bipolar sufferer who is in a depressed state will lock themselves in their room for days and cry uncontrollably and want to be left alone.
-There are times that each state--mania or depression--can last for weeks or even months at a time.
-The important thing to remember about bipolar disorder is the fact that the sufferer is rarely in a normal, even-tempered state of mind, or rather, what you or I would consider an even-tempered state of mind; they spend the highest amount of time in either a manic or depressed state of mind.
+There are times that each state--mania or depression--can last for weeks or even monthsat a time.
+The important thing to remember about bipolar disorder is the fact that the sufferer is rarely in a normal, even-tempered state of mind, or rather, what most people would consider an even-tempered state of mind; they spend the highest amount of time in either a manic or depressed state of mind.
 Many BD sufferers don't even know what a normal, even-tempered state of being is.